ChatGPT and Crunchbase API: How to Create a Plugin from Scratch

 Discover how to create plugins for ChatGPT in this comprehensive step-by-step tutorial.
 Learn how to extend ChatGPT’s capabilities using the Crunchbase Basic APIs as a data service.

-A ChatGPT plugin is essentially an extension that allows ChatGPT to interact with APIs, databases, and other services.
-This means I can customize and enhance ChatGPT’s responses, allowing it to provide richer and more accurate information.
+A ChatGPT plugin is essentially an extension that allows the model to interact with APIs, databases, and other third-party services.
+This allows you to customize and enhance ChatGPT’s responses, enabling it to provide real-time and much more accurate information.

-We’ll start from the beginning but if you want to go straight to the result, here’s the repo on GitHub and the virtual machine on CodeSandbox.
+If you want to go straight to the result, here is the repo on GitHub.

 Tutorial Objective

-The main objective of this tutorial is to guide you through the process of creating a ChatGPT plugin that can search for company information using a third-party service, in this case, the company and funding rounds database Crunchbase.
+The main goal is to guide you through creating a plugin that searches for company information in the Crunchbase database.

 Initial Setup